Lauriat/funct/README.md

 Notes
 -------
-- Mathematical operations such as addition or multiplication can be done with the `add` and `mul` methods, not with the symbols `+` and `*` to avoid confusion and to retain the functionality of the built-in list.
+- Mathematical operations such as addition or multiplication can be done with the `add` and `mul` methods, not with the `+` and `*` operators to avoid confusion and to retain the behaviour of the built-in list.
 - Inplace operations in an Array are postfixed with a underscore (e.g. `arr.add_(x)`).
+- Inplace operators are not faster than out of place operations.

-- Even though Array preserves nearly the same functionality, as the built-in list, there are a few differences in their behaviour, the most important of which are
+- Even though Array preserves nearly the same functionality as the built-in list, there are a few differences in their behaviour, the most important of which are
     - `==` (`__eq__`) Returns element-wise comparison.